-I had shoulder surgery in April and I’m currently doing physical therapy every day and I am getting better everyday and hopefully I will be ready once bow season rolls around.
-After missing the Pope and Young buck I have been after last year I am more determined than ever to finally get that Pope and Young this season.
-How about you have you gotten any trail camera pictures yet of those big bucks sporting their new headgear.
-It will be time to go deer hunting before you know it and now is the time to start getting ready.
+I had shoulder surgery in April and I’m currently doing physical therapy every day.
+I am getting better everyday and hopefully I will be ready once bow season rolls around.
+After missing the Pope and Young buck I have been after last year I am more determined than ever to finally get that one this season.
+How about you have you gotten any trail camera pictures yet of those big bucks sporting their new headgear?
+It will be time to go deer hunting before you know it.
+Now is the time to start getting ready.

 During the spring and hot summer months the bucks need minerals to help them grow their antlers to full potential.
 And putting a trail camera on a mineral lick site is a great place to watch that big buck develop his antlers throughout the antler growing process.
 Hopefully I will have some great pictures to share here soon.